 By Holly McCarthy

-It doesn’t matter if you’re studying capuchins in South America or the social interactions in American college bars, there is a blogger out there who shares your interests.
+It doesn’t matter if you’re studying capuchins in South America or the social communications in American college bars, there is a blogger out there who shares your interests.
 University students, academics, professors and those who just love anthropology have helped to create a great assortment of online discourse about the field.
 We’ve compiled a list of 100 that are definitely worth a read.

 These anthropology blogs cover a range of subjects and can give you a great general overview of what’s going on in the field.

 - Anthropology.net: This multi-author blog aims to foster discussions about all branches of anthropology with posts on everything from Mayan archaeology to human evolution.

 - American Anthropological Association: Whether you’re a member of the AAA or just want to read up on news in anthropology you can find information in this blog.

 - Open Access Anthropology: Dedicated to sharing information, this blog posts a range of articles on anthropology in a free forum so all can read them.